 The national regime (NAT): The country sets an economy-wide target equal to the NDC that is met by a domestic, fully flexible, cap-and-trade system and a subsequent uniform carbon price.
-The NAT regime is justified by typically ensuring a given national emission target in a cost-effective manner.
+The NAT regime is justified by typically ensuring a given national emission target in a costeffective manner.

-The partial emission-trading regime (ETS): The country participates in an international emissiontrading system that partly covers the emission sources of the country and meets the residual NDC commitment by a national target for the remaining sources.
-The country's citizens will face two carbon prices, one given internationally for the domestic emission sources covered by the ETS and one determined domestically in a cap-and-trade system for the remaining sources.
+The partial emission-trading regime (ETS): The country participates in an international emission-trading system that partly covers the emission sources of the country and meets the residual NDC commitment by a national target for the remaining sources.
+The country's citizens will face two carbon prices, one given internationally for the domestic emission sources covered by the ETS and one determined domestically https://doi.org/10.1016/j.eneco.2021.105607